otto-link/PointSampler/README.md

 # PointSampler

 `PointSampler` is a lightweight C++ header-only library for generating and manipulating points in arbitrary dimensions (1D, 2D, 3D, ...
 N-dimensional).
-It includes utilities for random sampling, jittered grids, importance sampling, density warping, spatial relaxation, and point clustering (labellization).
+It includes utilities for random sampling, jittered grids, importance sampling, density warping, spatial relaxation, and point clustering (labeling).

 The library is designed to be generic, extensible, and dimensionality-independent via `std::array` and C++ templates.